 Each of these groups is specifically designed to address a component of addiction treatment, from physical health to mental well-being.
 Patients who participate in these groups will have an opportunity to address their addictions among their peers in a healthy, supportive environment that promotes recovery.
 Every group at the Discovery Institute of New Jersey has been developed with the goal of helping patients learn how to function normally in their daily lives once they successfully graduate from treatment.

-Group Therapy at Discovery
+Group Therapy at Discovery Institute

 Depending on your treatment track, you may be introduced to different therapeutic groups than some of your peers.
-At Discovery Institute of New Jersey, we are focused on helping each client individually.
-Because of our individualized, unique approach to treatment for each of our clients, depending upon your needs, some groups may be suggested while others may be mandatory.
+At Discovery Institute, we focus on helping each client individually.
+Since we offer an individualized and unique approach to treatment for each of our clients, depending upon your needs, some groups may be suggested while others may be mandatory.

 We aim to provide our patients with a well-rounded approach to treatment in order to meet all of their needs, so your daily agenda of groups may differ slightly depending upon these specific needs.